franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

 which is the stateless solution, this is a simpler approach that will work for us and that has its merits in the microservice architecture.

-> Why do we care about stateless vs statefull?
+> Why do we care about stateless vs stateful?
 Have a self contained cookie means that we can
 > know certain facts about the authenticated users without having to either interact with a database
 > or another service.
 Stateless is desired as much as possible because it is easy to horizontally scale
-> i.e. adding more instances of the app running in other nodes in our cluster, whereas scaling statefull
+> i.e. adding more instances of the app running in other nodes in our cluster, whereas scaling stateful
 > services is another whole challenge (think about the non-PC master slave relationship between databases,
 > replication, backup, consistency considerations, etc).
 > The typical solution for a stateful session is to store a simple session id in the browser and then associate